 Looking for Breweries in Amsterdam?
 If you are a beer drinker you are in for a big treat!

-After your visit to Amsterdam, you might be looking for your next destination?!
+After you visit Amsterdam, you might be looking for your next destination?!
 As I mentioned at the start of the post, the public transport in the area is fantastic.

 The Netherlands borders Germany and would be a lovely place for you to travel to next!
 Take the train or rent a car and head to Bremen!
 It is the perfect next stop for solo female travellers!